-Generates a random OTP PIN during self enrollment.
+Generates a random OTP PIN of the given length during enrollment.
 Thus the user is forced to set a certain OTP PIN.

 Note: At the moment this randomly generated PIN is not used.
 It could be used to be sent via a PIN letter in the future.